Youth Job Connection

 Youth Job Connection Summer

-A summer component – Youth Job Connection: Summer – launching in spring 2016, this program will provide summer job opportunities and possible part-time job placements during the school year to help multi-barriered high school students, aged 15 to 18, make positive educational and career choices.
-The focus will be on those facing challenging life circumstances and at risk of experiencing poor transitions between education and work.
-Please contact us in February 2016 for more details.
+A summer component (Youth Job Connection: Summer) which provides summer job opportunities and part-time job placements during the school year to help multi-barriered high school students, aged 15 to 18, make positive educational and career choices.
+The focus is on supporting young people facing challenging life circumstances and at risk of experiencing poor transitions between education and work.